 The Seed Partner Profile series profiles all of the seed companies that sell OSSI-pledged varieties – our seed company partners.
-To read the first two posts in this series, refer to the main blog page.
 Many of our OSSI-pledged varieties have been bred by independent breeders that sometimes don’t have direct access to means of large-scale seed production.
 Therefore, these seed company folks are a crucial part of the grassroots OSSI model – we can’t access and proliferate this seed without people to get it from in the first place.

 These seeds are often unique, have a great story, and some are bred and adapted in organic systems and for specific regional climates.
 Sounds like a good place from which to start your own seed story, doesn’t it?

 SESE got its start in 1982, founded by Jeff McCormack and his wife, Patty Wallens.
 1,700 copies of the 1983 catalog went out, and 196 orders came back that first year.
 The first catalog was small — 65 varieties — but included interesting heirlooms such as Tappy’s Finest tomato, Yellow Potato Onions, and Calico Crowder southern peas.